Understanding some basic characteristics of guitar pickup components, such as magnet types and DC

 overall output and response a pickup will give you.
 Generally the more

-winds you put on a coil, the higher the DC resistance will be.
+winds you put on a coil, the higher the DC resistance.

 Increasing the DC resistance with the number of winds will increase